stephanGarland/intro-to-x/mysql/mysql-101.md

 10 rows in set (3.10 sec)
 ```

 Doing this causes a table scan up to the specified offset.
-Far better, if you have a known monotonic number (like `id`), is to use a `WHERE` predicate (`WHERE` will be covered later in more detail):
+Far better, if you have a known monotonic number (like `id`), is to use a `WHERE` predicate:

 ```sql
 SELECT * FROM ref_users WHERE id > 500000 LIMIT 10;